fbpx

 Let the Night Air in

-This is all well and good if you don’t have hayfever – and if you do I suggest you simply skip to the next stage – but leaving all your windows open at night and doors open to circulate allows the house’s core temperature to drop.
+This is all well and good if you don’t have hayfever – and if you do I suggest you simply skip to the next paragraph – but leaving all your windows open at night and doors open to circulate allows the house’s core temperature to drop.
 Leaving your windows open at night is a great way to ensure fresh air, but also poses the biggest consideration, which is the safety and security of your home.
 If you leave your windows open, please be mindful of this.

 Also if your lights are on and your curtains open, beware of moths and other beasties sneaking in.
+Remember to close your windows when you wake up in the morning, to stop the warmer air coming in.

-Open and Close Certain doors and Windows
+Open and Close Certain Doors and Windows

 energy efficient cooling